cuperdino/Aimless/README.md

 The name Aimless is simply because I didn't have a particular aim when I started coding this app.

 ## TL;DR
-This is an app demonstrating an offline first approach, with a remote synchronization strategy.
+This is an iOS app demonstrating an offline first approach, with a remote synchronization strategy.

 ## Overview
 This readme covers the following: